Bert Ruiter: Career

 In 1966 he began his career by replacing Dick Ankersmit as bass guitarist for The Caps, with singer Hans van Hemert and guitarist Roy Beltman.
 Afterwards, he played in the groups Fullhouse and the Jay-Jays.

 In September 1971 he replaced Cyril Havermans as the bass guitarist in Focus.
 He remained with Focus until the group dissolved in 1978.
 He then joined Earth and Fire, the group in which Jerney Kaagman sang (Bert partnered with Kaagman in 1974).
 Ruiter played bass on the most Earth and Fire albums.
 The two later left Earth and Fire, and Ruiter worked with Kaagman on her solo albums, gradually assuming more of a role as producer and arranger.

 From 1987 to 1990, he was in a new version of Earth and Fire with Kaagman.

 In 1999 Ruiter rejoined Thijs van Leer and drummer Hans Cleuver with guitarist Menno Gootjes, for a new incarnation of Focus, but internal wrangling split the group after only a few live dates in the Netherlands.

 Personal life and death

 For over three decades, Ruiter was in a relationship with Jerney Kaagman.
 Ruiter died on 14 March 2022, aged 75.
 His cause of death was revealed as esophageal cancer.
-Kaagman retired from singing in 2012 after announcing her diagnosis of Parkinson's disease.
+Kaagman retired from singing in 2012 after announcing her diagnosis of Parkinson's disease, and she died on 31 July, 2026.